 Manager, graduated from Moscow City Pedagogical University with a degree in English Philology and teaching English as a foreign language.
 At the Academic Writing Center, she is responsible for providing methodological support, developing new projects and increasing efficiency.

 Manager, graduated with distinction from Monash University (Australia) with a Master of Education in Educational Leadership and Policy and from Moscow State Linguistic University with a Bachelor of Linguistics/Teaching.
 She is a winner of Global Education Scholarship and has 6-year experience in management and teaching English and French as additional languages.
-At the Academic Centre, she is responsible for managing consultations, organizing AWC events, and maintaining AWC resources.
+At the Academic Centre, she is responsible for managing AWC social media presence, maintaining AWC resources, amd organizing events

 Manager, graduated from Moscow State Pedagogical University with a degree in teaching chemistry and biology.
 At the Academic Writing Center, she organizes workshops and courses, deals with statistics and reports, and office life support.